What Is a Food Chain?

 Examples of Grazing Food Chain

-The small plants or grass is eaten by a deer, and the deer is later eaten by a lion.
+The small plants or grass is eaten by a deer and the deer is later eaten by a lion and followed by the other predators.

 Read more: Grazing food chain